 2.6.
 What if Mahara does not support a feature I want?¶

-Mahara has been designed from the ground up to be an open, pluggable system.
-Creating new artefacts, authenticating against a custom system and much more can be implemented simply through writing a plugin that uses the appropriate core API.
-What this means is that it is free and easy for you to customise almost anything about Mahara to suit your needs.
+Mahara has been designed from the ground up to be an open and pluggable system.
+Creating new artefacts, authenticating against a custom system, and much more can be implemented through writing a plugin that uses the appropriate core API.
+What this means is that it is free, and you can customise almost anything about Mahara to suit your needs.
 Paid support is available through a network of Mahara Partners should you require it.

 2.7.
 Other things to do¶